4digitmwc/media-centre-articles/interviews/week5-1.md

 **AmariaLove**: The winds of Fate blows wherever it wants.
 Only the braves will try to face it.
 Canada is a team that works together to go where we please.
 If we want to win, we will conquer.
 The voices will NOT win.
 We will show everyone (except if we face another asian team where we have to have a very bad scheduling which is very unlikely since every team are asians rn)  that we can bring it home.
 FOR THE MOTHERLAND.

-**Twitch Chat**: Yeah we think we have a pretty good chance, we just need to not get timezoned and start popping off
+**Twitch Chat**: Yeah we think we have a pretty good chance, we just need to not get timezoned and start popping off.

 **That might be a problem since Winner's Finals is an all Asia matchup.
 So I figured Grand Finals week is going to be hell for you guys to schedule with if that time does come for you guys.**

 **AmariaLove**: It really is hard.
 You know Pork, thing aside, we never get a good time from an asian team.
 Last year, we played at 5 AM for an Asian team.
 And even when we played at 5 AM, THEY STILL COMPLAINED.
 Last year, we did everything for these teams so they get a good time.

-**Twitch chat**: to be fair, teams like HK and Singapore are just really hard to schedule for.
+**Twitch chat**: To be fair, teams like HK and Singapore are just really hard to schedule for.
 Both teams need to play at a bad time.
-It's what we get for being born in canada.
+It's what we get for being born in Canada.

 **So lastly, it's now confirmed that Canada will be playing against Malaysia in the Loser's Finals.
 And waiting for you guys potentially is either Brazil or Hong Kong (the team that you guys knocked down in the first place).
 What is Canada's mindset now heading into the Loser's Finals week?**